Jess represents fiction and nonfiction in both the adult and the children’s markets.

-In the fiction space, Jess is passionate about discovering projects that are compulsive, contagious, and creative.
-She’s particularly interested in books that are “conversation starters,” novels that bridge the literary-commercial divide, combining a high-concept plot with beautiful writing, and voice-driven contemporary stories.
-She’s always looking for diverse characters that tell a story from a unique perspective, and through which we see the world differently.
-Jess is drawn to coming-of-age stories, ambitious women’s fiction, charming and stylized love stories, atmospheric magical realism, dark and twisty suspense, and genre-bending literary fiction.
-She is not looking for genre fiction, such as high fantasy, sci-fi, romance, westerns, chick lit, cozy mysteries, etc.
+Jess is passionate about discovering books that are compulsive, contagious, and creative.
+She’s particularly interested in “conversation starters,” novels that bridge the literary-commercial divide, combining a high-concept plot with beautiful writing, and voice-driven contemporary stories.
+She’s always looking for diverse characters who tell a story from a unique perspective, and through which we see the world differently.
+Jess is drawn to coming-of-age stories, ambitious fiction, charming and stylized love stories, atmospheric magical realism, dark and twisty suspense, and genre-bending literary fiction.
+Jess does not represent genre fiction, such as high fantasy, sci-fi, romance, westerns, chick lit, cozy mysteries, etc.

 Originally from Iowa, Jess was working at her local library when she was offered a job at the Jean V. Naggar Literary Agency and packed up for New York City.
 She spent eleven years at the Naggar Agency before moving over to Foundry in 2013.
-Some of her books include: Amber Smith’s New York Times Bestseller The Way I Used to Be (Simon & Schuster), Emily Danforth’s The Miseducation of Cameron Post (Balzer + Bray), Linda Liukas’ Hello Ruby: Adventures in Coding (Feiwel & Friends), Nora McInerny Purmort’s It’s Okay to Laugh (Dey Street), J.C.
-Carleson’s The Tyrant’s Daughter (Knopf), Jillian Cantor’s Margot (Riverhead), Bryn Greenwood’s All the Ugly and Wonderful Things (MacMillan/Thomas Dunne) and Laure Dugas’ Champagne Baby (Ballantine).
-Jess is a graduate of Hunter College with a degree in English Literature.
+She received her B.A. in English Literature from Hunter College.